 Make a Difference and Become Part of our Dedicated Team

-Volunteers are a vital part of Long Beach Medical Center care teams, providing compassionate services and support to our patients, families, and staff.
-Our generous volunteers offer their time, effort, and talents in a variety of assignments that supplement the professional staff, enabling us to provide the best services and care to our patients and families.
-We have over 600 volunteers throughout our hospital, assisting as guest greeters, escorts, messengers, cuddlers, etc.
+Volunteers are a vital part of Long Beach Medical Center care teams, providing compassionate services and support to our patients, families and staff.
+Our generous volunteers dedicate their time and add value to a variety of programs that supplement the professional staff, enabling us to provide a memorable patient experience.

-We are always looking for new volunteers, who are enthusiastic, qualified and committed individuals that can uphold our MemorialCare values of Accountability, Best Practices, Compassion, and Synergy.
-If you desire to make a difference, to touch a life, or to learn while helping others, Volunteer Services at Long Beach Medical Center can help find the right place for you.
+We are always looking for new volunteers, who are enthusiastic, qualified and committed individuals that can uphold our MemorialCare values of Integrity, Accountability, Best Practices, Compassion, and Synergy.
+If you desire to make a difference, to impact, or to learn while helping others, Volunteer Services at Long Beach Medical Center can help find the right program for you.